ZosBHAI/azureadf-DI-framework/README.md

 ## Limitation
 - If you are using SQL Server to host control table, it must be SQL Server 2016 (13.x) and later in order to support OPENJSON function.
 - Framework expects `Watermark column` to be of timestamp datatype.
 But copy data tool from ADF support identity column or column with monotonically increasing value.
 - Schema evolution cases are not handled.
+## Things learned